 - (2) As of the date of this prospectus, a total of 3,465,683 Class A Common Shares and 1,388,888 Class B Common Shares are issued and outstanding pursuant to SEC Rule 13d-3(d)(1).
 For each beneficial owner above, any securities that are exercisable or convertible within 60 days have been included in the numerator and denominator for that person alone.
-We also have outstanding warrants to purchase up to 1,373,750 of our Class A Common Shares, under the terms of such warrants, the holders may not exercise the warrants to the extent that such warrant holder, together with its affiliates, would beneficially own, after such exercise, more than 4.99% of the Class A Common Shares then outstanding (in the case of certain holders, 9.99%), subject to the right of the holders to increase or decrease such beneficial ownership limitation upon notice to the Company, provided that such limitation cannot exceed 9.99%, and that any increase in the beneficial ownership limitation shall not be effective until 61 days after such notice is delivered.
+We also have outstanding warrants to purchase 118,750 of our Class A Common Shares, subject to certain limitations on their total ownership percentage.
 You can refer to the Form F-1/A filed with SEC on May 15, 2020 for more information. - (3) Represents 94,300 shares owned by Hyperfinite Galaxy Holding Limited.
-Hyperfinite Galaxy Holding Limited is controlled by Zhitao He. - (4) Mr. Zhitao He, our former Chief Executive Officer and a former director, is the Chairman and Chief Executive Officer of Hangzhou Lianluo.
+Hyperfinite Galaxy Holding Limited is controlled by Mr. Zhitao He. - (4) Mr. Zhitao He, our former Chief Executive Officer and a former director, is the Chairman and Chief Executive Officer of Hangzhou Lianluo.
 This number also includes 125,000 Class B Common Shares underlying warrants that are exercisable within 60 days hereof.
 The Class B Common Shares held by Mr. Zhitao He and the shares issuable upon exercise of this warrant will be converted to Common Shares on a 1:1 ratio upon closing of this Offering. - (5) For each person and group included in this column, percentage of voting power is calculated by dividing the voting power owned by such person or group by the voting power of all of Class A and Class B Common Shares as a single class.
 Prior to the closing of this Offering, holders of Class A Common Shares are entitled to one vote per share, and holders of Class B Common Shares are entitled to ten votes per share.
 Each Class B Common Share is convertible at any time by the holder into one (1) Class A Common Share.
-Upon consummation of this Offering, holders of Common Shares are entitled to one vote per share. - (6) Ping Chen, our former Chief Executive Officer and a former director, has the sole power to direct the voting and disposition of 201,692 Class A Common Shares held under his name.
-In addition, Mr. Chen holds 65,733 Class A Common Shares underlying options, which are vested within 60 days hereof.
-On August 31, 2020, Ping Chen pledged his 201,692 Class A Common Shares to Hangzhou Lianluo in favor of Lianluo Connection with respect to the indebtedness of RMB 6.5 million owed by Lianluo Connection to Hangzhou Lianluo.
+Upon consummation of this Offering, holders of Common Shares are entitled to one vote per share. - (6) Mr. Ping Chen, our former Chief Executive Officer and a former director, has the sole power to direct the voting and disposition of 201,692 Class A Common Shares held under his name.
+In addition, Mr. Ping Chen holds 65,733 Class A Common Shares underlying options, which are vested within 60 days hereof.
+On August 31, 2020, Mr. Ping Chen pledged his 201,692 Class A Common Shares to Hangzhou Lianluo in favor of Lianluo Connection with respect to the indebtedness of RMB 6.5 million owed by Lianluo Connection to Hangzhou Lianluo.

 Name and Address of Beneficial Owner Office, If Any Common Shares (2) Percent of Aggregate Voting Power (5)

 Officers and Directors

-Zhitao He (3)(4) Director and Chairman 224,394,416 [•]%
+Zhitao He (3)(4) Director and Chairman 224,394,452 60.50%

-Fred Faching Chang (3) Director 132,481,667 [•]%
+Fred Faching Chang (3) Director 132,481,667 35.72%

 Gregory Moore (3) Independent Director - -

-Paul Wu (3) Independent Director 125 0⁄0
+Paul Wu (3) Independent Director 125 %

 Fuya Zheng Independent Director - -

 Yingmei Yang Director - -

 Anthony Chow (3) Director and Chief Executive Officer - -

-Robert Chang (3) Chief Financial Officer 598,774 %/0
+Robert Chang (3) Chief Financial Officer 598,774 %

 Jamie Spannos (3) Chief Operating Officer - -

 Montaque Hou (3) Chief Technology Officer - -

 Matt Strathman (3) General Counsel 438,127 %

-All officers and directors as a group [●]%
+All officers and directors as a group 96.50%

 5% Beneficial Owners

-Digital Grid (Hong Kong) Technology Co o.
-Ltd. (4) 222,821,591 [•]%
+Digital Grid (Hong Kong) Technology C Co.
+Ltd. (4) 222,821,591 60.07%

-Fred Faching Chang (5) 132,481,667 [•]%
+Fred Faching Chang (5) 132,481,667 35.72%